nasseryz/Assignment_3_Part_3/README.md

 - [x] Import pachages
 - [x] Read dataset
-- [x] Determine if the survival rate is associated to the class of passenger
+- [x] Analyze the distribution of the target variable
+- [x] Analyze the correlation between variables
+- [x] Visualize the correlation using a heatmap
+  - [ ] Visualize the correlation using a heatmap using the seaborn library.
-- [x] Determine if the survival rate is associated to the gender
+- [x] Analyze the distribution of each variable
+  - [ ] Analyze the distribution of each variable using histograms or box plots.
-- [x] Determine the survival rate is associated to the age
+- [x] Analyze the relationship between variables
-- [x] Make plots
+  - [x] Analyze the relationship between variables using scatter plots or pair plots.

 <!-- CONTACT -->